DexterHuang/CyberCodeOnline/mobile-tutorial/dungeon.md

 When an enemy is killed with the help from a friend, everyone who dealt 20% damage or more is given xp and a chance at a reward.
 All crates are unique to each player.
 In order to join another player's Co-op dungeon, the player's level cannot be 12 levels higher than the dungeon and 9 levels lower than the dungeon.

 When you die in a dungeon, regular enemy or boss, you cannot rejoin your dungeon.

-All public dungeons can be seen and joined if you access the floating menu (the 3 horizontal lines menu) anywhere from the game, besides the General Chat and click on the 2 buildings symbol.